a photo of alexa and google assistant smart speakers

 Read More:

-After asking for travel updates (16 percent) and playing audiobooks or podcasts (eight percent), just seven percent said they use their smart speaker for making purchases.
-This will likely come as a blow for Amazon, whose Alexa assistant can be used for buying items from the retail giant - something you can expect to see more of on this year's Amazon Prime Day.
+After asking for travel updates (16 percent) and playing audiobooks or podcasts (eight percent), just seven percent said they use their smart speaker to make purchases.
+This will likely come as a blow for Amazon, whose Alexa assistant can be used to buy items from the retail giant—something you can expect to see more of on this year's Amazon Prime Day.

 The 1,000 respondents were also asked what features they would like to see from virtual butlers like Alexa, Siri and the Google Assistant.
 The majority, 33 percent, said they'd like help with learning another language, while 20 percent wanted help telling jokes.

-The theme of wanting help and advice on self-improvement from smart speakers continued, as a fifth (20 percent) said they wanted help being funnier and more attractive, while 12 percent wanted help distracting their children and 10 percent wanted the artificial intelligence to provide dating advice.
+The theme of wanting help and advice on self-improvement from smart speakers continued, as a fifth (20 percent) said they wanted help being funnier and more attractive.
+In comparison, 12 percent wanted help distracting their children, and 10 percent wanted artificial intelligence to provide dating advice.

-A quarter of people said they use their voice assistants on a daily basis, but 30 percent admitted to completely forgetting they had one.
+A quarter of people said they use their voice assistants daily, but 30 percent admitted to completely forgetting they had one.
 The vast majority (76 percent) of survey respondents said they owned an Amazon Echo device, with Google Home speakers accounting for 30 percent and the Apple HomePod taking nine percent.
-These figures would suggest some respondents own more than one type of smart speaker.
+These figures suggest that some respondents own more than one type of smart speaker.

 As for fears of virtual assistants, 40 percent said they are worried that they might "start talking to each other in a language we can't understand", and 80 percent admitted they are worried about voice assistants covertly recording conversations.
 Forty percent said they wouldn't be surprised to learn that a smart speaker had been listening to and storing all of their private conversations.